Ant1sec-ops/USB-RubberDucky/ReverseShell/Readme.md

-# Reverse Shell Automation Script for Windows
+# Reverse Shell Automation Script for Windows (Payload)

 This script is designed to disable Windows Defender and execute a reverse shell on a target Windows machine.
 The script uses PowerShell commands to achieve these tasks, making it suitable for penetration testing and security assessments. **Note**: This script is intended for ethical hacking and educational purposes only.
 Unauthorized use of this script is illegal and unethical.